-Canadian Coast Guard’s (CCG) largest and most capable icebreaker, CCGS Louis S. St-Laurent, is scheduled for decommissioning in 2017.
-Consequently, Budget 2008 provided funds for the acquisition of a new Canadian-built multi-purpose Polar Icebreaker.
-The only other heavy icebreaker, CCGS Terry Fox, is scheduled for decommissioning in 2020.
+The Canadian Coast Gurd's largest and most capable icebreaker, CCGS Louis S. St-Laurent, is 44 years old.
+Accordinly, Budget 2008 provided funds for the acquisition of a new Canadian-built multi-purpose Polar Icebreaker.

 The Polar Icebreaker will be capable of operating in Canada’s Arctic farther north and for a longer period of time each year.
 It will provide the CCG with increased coverage in the Canadian Arctic and adjacent waters and will be able to operate for three seasons in the Arctic, over a larger area and in more difficult ice conditions.

 If you have any questions, or you need more information, contact the Polar Icebreaker Project Team.